I

 see no nobility in officials who tell the media that RGB has seen Rwandans

-stood for almost a decade but without research to support it.
+stood for almost a decade but without verifiable sources or figures to support

 When